tidyverse/readr/README.md

 pieces: a function that parses the overall file, and a column specification.
 The column specification describes how each column should be converted from a character vector to the most appropriate data type.

-If column specification is not provided `readr` will try to guess column types but there are limitations and `readr` does not always get it right.
-A better approach is to specify the column types.
+If column specification is not provided, readr will guess column types.
+As always, remember that the best strategy is to provide explicit column types as any data analysis project matures past the exploratory phase.

-`vignette("column-types")` gives more detail on how readr guesses the column types and how to most efficiently guess column types based on the version of `readr` you are using.
+`vignette("column-types")` gives more detail on how readr guesses the column types.

-readr supports six file formats with six `read_` functions:
+readr supports the following file formats with these `read_` functions:

--   `read_csv()`: comma separated (CSV) files
+-   `read_csv()`: comma separated (csv) files
--   `read_tsv()`: tab separated files
+-   `read_tsv()`: tab separated (tsv) files
 -   `read_delim()`: general delimited files
--   `read_fwf()`: fixed width files
+-   `read_fwf()`: fixed width files (fwf)
 -   `read_table()`: tabular files where columns are separated by white-space.
 -   `read_log()`: web log files